14 Top-Rated Small Towns in Wisconsin

 Fishing is central to the Sturgeon Bay community, so enjoying a traditional fish boil or dining in an authentic Supper Club will make you feel like a local.
 Check out the boutiques and shops in the three quaint shopping districts on the West Side, Jefferson Street, and Third Avenue, where you will find unique arts and gifts.

 One of the most spectacular places to stop in Sturgeon Bay is Cave Point County Park.
 It is a small community park with trails that lead to picturesque jagged limestone cliffs overlooking Lake Michigan.
-You will spot kayakers below looking for the underwater caves that define the area, and hikers and photographers taking advantage of the unique landscape.
+You will spot kayakers below looking for the underwater caves that define the area, as it is one of the best kayaking locations in Door County.
+Hikers and photographers also take advantage of this pristine and unique landscape.

 Spend your evenings watching the sunset at Sunset Park or nearby Potawatomi State Park where you can enjoy the preserved natural landscape of the area.
 You can stay at a lodge like the Bay Shore Inn, which is located right on the waterfront and is close to all the things to do.